AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-creation-via-arm.md

 <a name="assign-roles"></a>

 ## Assign users to roles
 After you have created the applications to represent your cluster, assign your users to the roles supported by Service Fabric: read-only and admin.
-You can assign the roles by using the [Azure classic management portal][azure-classic-portal].
+You can assign the roles by using the [Azure Classic Management Portal][azure-classic-portal].

-1. In the Azure classic management portal, go to your tenant, and then select **Applications**.
+1. In the Azure portal, go to your tenant, and then select **Applications**.
 2. Select the web application, which has a name like `myTestCluster_Cluster`.
 3. Click the **Users** tab.
 4. Select a user to assign, and then click the **Assign** button at the bottom of the screen.